marcotisi/soft-disables/README.md

 }
 ```

-You should also add the `enabled` column to your table.
+You should also add the `enabled` column to the model's table.
 You can do it in your migration using the Laravel schema builder:

 ```php
 <?php